Optimal incompatible Korn-Maxwell-Sobolev inequalities in all dimensions: Subcritical KMS-inequalities

 \subsection{Acknowledgment}

-{ Franz Gmeineder gratefully acknowledges financial support by the Hector foundation and is moreover thankful for financial support by the University of Duisburg-Essen for a visit in April 2022, where parts of the project were concluded.
+Franz Gmeineder gratefully acknowledges financial support by the Hector foundation and is moreover thankful for financial support by the University of Duisburg-Essen for a visit in April 2022, where parts of the project were concluded.
 Patrizio Neff is supported within the project 'A variational scale-dependent transition scheme - from Cauchy elasticity to the relaxed micromorphic continuum' (Project-ID 440935806).
 Moreover, Peter Lewintan and Patrizio Neff were supported in the Project-ID 415894848 by the Deutsche Forschungsgemeinschaft.
-The authors thank the staff of the University Library for their help in obtaining articles, especially older ones.}
+The authors thank {the anonymous referee for his valuable comments and} the staff of the University Library for their help in obtaining articles, especially older ones.